totoro-ghost/how-to-rice/README.md

 - discord client -if you use discord
 - telegram-desktop - if you use telegram
 - you should also add some stylesheets to websites you use frequently, use this open-source extension [stylus](https://add0n.com/stylus.html)

+## Step 8 - Create a backup of your configurations

+You can use github, gitlab, host your own git server, or use some cloud storage for this.

 ✨ Keep Ricing